eiji03aero/junretsu-counter/README.md

   - 0-7: represents an unsigned integer indicating which button was pressed

 ## Implementation
-- [ ] have containers ready
+- [x] have containers ready
-  - requester
-  - handler
+  - workspace
   - redis
 - [ ] implement requester
 - [ ] implement handler